 This is my favorite thing to book when I find out that friends are visiting months in advance.
-I have taken my friend Rachel on the tour, as well as my mom, sister and Aunt Sandy.
+I have taken my friend Rachel on the NashTrash tour, as well as my mom, sister and Aunt Sandy.
 (Adeline was one when the below photo was taken.
-OMG I look so young, and the NashTrash bus is totally different!)
+OMG I look so young, and the bus is totally different!)

 For my birthday this year, I was able to get tickets for us to go with my friends Chris and Brian, who were visiting from Phoenix.

 We laughed so hard within the first 10 minutes that our cheeks hurt for basically two hours.
-One of the best parts of the tour is that Sherri Lynn and Brenda Kay learn everyone’s names on the bus at the start of the tour, along with little trivia, which they incorporate into their show.
-It makes for a one-of-a-kind experience and really adds to the bus tour’s special experience.
+One of the best parts of the tour is that Sherri Lynn and Brenda Kay learn the names of everyone on the bus at the start of the tour, along with little trivia, which they incorporate into their show.
+It makes for a one-of-a-kind experience and really adds to the bus tour's special experience.

 It is important to note, that this Nashville bus tour has a lot of adult jokes, humor and can get a bit dirty, so don't book if you are easily offended.
 It is definitely not something to do with children (kids under 15 aren't allowed on the bus).

 The two-hour tour starts at the Nashville Farmer's Market and goes all through downtown, including past the Ryman Auditorium, the Country Music Hall of Fame, and down legendary Music Row before returning to the Market.